Cost

-In production, research, retail, and accounting, a cost is the value of money that has been used up to produce something or deliver a service, and hence is not available for use anymore.
+Cost is the value of money that has been used up to produce something or deliver a service, and hence is not available for use anymore.
 In business, the cost may be one of acquisition, in which case the amount of money expended to acquire it is counted as cost.
 In this case, money is the input that is gone in order to acquire the thing.
 This acquisition cost may be the sum of the cost of production as incurred by the original producer, and further costs of transaction as incurred by the acquirer over and above the price paid to the producer.
 Usually, the price also includes a mark-up for profit over the cost of production.

 More generalized in the field of economics, cost is a metric that is totaling up as a result of a process or as a differential for the result of a decision.
 Hence cost is the metric used in the standard modeling paradigm applied to economic processes.

 Costs (pl.) are often further described based on their timing or their applicability.

 Types of accounting costs

 In accounting, costs are the monetary value of expenditures for supplies, services, labor, products, equipment and other items purchased for use by a business or other accounting entity.
 It is the amount denoted on invoices as the price and recorded in book keeping records as an expense or asset cost basis.

-Opportunity cost, also referred to as economic cost is the value of the best alternative that was not chosen in order to pursue the current endeavor—i.e., what could have been accomplished with the resources expended in the undertaking.
+Opportunity cost, also referred to as economic cost is the value of the best alternative that was not chosen in order to pursue the current endeavor that is., what could have been accomplished with the resources expended in the undertaking.
 It represents opportunities forgone.

 In theoretical economics, cost used without qualification often means opportunity cost.